Health vs. Nutrient Content vs. Structure Function Claims

 Woman pointinig finger to nutrition table printed on paper

-• Health Claims, which describe a food’s potential health benefits.
+• Health claims: Describe a food’s potential health benefits.

-• Nutrient Content Claims, highlighting the level of specific nutrients in a product.
+• Nutrient content claims: Highlight the level of specific nutrients in a product.

-• Structure/Function Claims, which explain a nutrient or ingredient’s role in the body’s structure or function.
+• Structure/function claims: Explain a nutrient or ingredient’s role in the body’s structure or function.

 Claim TypeDescriptionExampleWhat It Is NotRequirements